doctorLightbulb/notes_converter/README.md

 * ❌ Permanently stores all notes for future retrieval.
 * ❌ Imports `.txt` files.
 * ❌ Imports handwritten notes.

+> ⚠️ **Note**
+>
+> This project is currently under development and available only as source code.
+In time, however, it will be released in a more user-friendly form.

 ## Usage examples